mooss/godefarig/README.md

 ## OS

-This project was only tested on gnu/linux.
-All components are supposed to be OS independant, so it should work under other OSes but might need some tweaking.
+This project was only tested on GNU/Linux.
+The code might work under other OSes but will probably require some tweaking.

 ## Dependencies